TamezJacob/BattleShip/README.md

 	A classic battleship game, where two people can play against each other.

 - Who you’re doing it for, your audience (may be same as the previous question)?

+	Our audience is our professor, our class, and anyone else who may be interested in this game/project.

 - Why you’re doing this, the impact or change you hope to make?

+	We are doing this because all of our team members seemed interested in creating a game and battleship seemed like a good starting point.
+We are hoping to gain some experience out of this project for ourselves and learn how to work well with others on a team.

 ## General Information